ozfortress seasonal league Ruleset

 Teams must have a minimum of five rostered (does not include any mercenaries) players ready to start or continue a match.

 POV demos must be recorded for all ozfortress matches, and must be provided on the request of an ozfortress administrator.
 We recommend using the demo recording system included in TF2, which can be activated under the advanced options menu in the game settings.

 Demos are required to be stored for the current and past season.

-If you are unable to provide POV demos for a match you will face a 2 round exclusion.
+All players must be able to provide a POV demo before the date of their next offical match if requested by an administrator.
+If you are unable to provide POV demos for a match you will face a 4 round exclusion.
 It is the player’s responsibility to ensure that demos are being recorded.

-Pausing during a match are allowed where players clearly exhibit technological performance issues.
+Pauses during a match are allowed where players clearly exhibit technological performance issues or when teams wish to for personal reasons.
+Tactical pauses are allowed.
 In addition, the match may only be unpaused by the team who initiated the pause.
 Both teams must give the all-clear to unpause, which is followed by an in-built five second countdown.

 Each team is permitted two pauses per match with a combined total time limit of ten minutes.
 However, if captains are in agreement, the pause limit can be extended.